Children and gender identity: Supporting your child

 - Certain bathroom behavior, such as a girl insisting on standing up to urinate

-- An aversion to wearing the bathing suit of the child's birth sex
+- An aversion to wearing the bathing suit of the child's sex assigned at birth

-- A preference for underwear typically worn by the opposite sex
+- A preference for underwear typically worn by a different sex

-- A strong desire to play with toys typically assigned to the opposite sex
+- A strong desire to play with toys typically assigned to a different sex

 Don't rush to label your child.
 Over time your child will continue to tell you what feels right.

-If your child is persistent about gender identity feelings, listen.
+Listen to your child's feelings about gender identity.
 Talk to your child and ask questions without judgment.
-To support your child:
+To support your child, you can: